PUNCTURE VINE (Tribulus Terrestris) Overview Information

 Possibly Ineffective for:

 - High cholesterol.
-Lots of studies — some better than others — have been done to measure the effectiveness of garlic in lowering cholesterol and another type of fat called triglycerides.
-The results have been conflicting.
+Research on the effects of garlic on cholesterol and triglyceride levels is inconsistent.
 However, if only the high quality studies are considered, reviewers conclude that garlic does not significantly lower cholesterol or triglyceride levels.

-- Leg pain when walking due to poor blood circulation in the legs (peripheral arterial disease or PAD).
-Taking garlic, even for 12 weeks, does not seem to help people with this condition.
+- Leg pain caused by poor blood circulation in the legs (peripheral arterial disease or PAD).
+Taking garlic for 12 weeks does not seem to reduce leg pain when walking due to poor circulation in the legs.

 - Benign prostatic hyperplasia (BPH).
-There is some preliminary evidence that taking garlic by mouth might be helpful for improving urinary flow, decreasing urinary frequency, and other symptoms associated with BPH.
+There is some early evidence that taking garlic by mouth might be helpful for improving urinary flow, decreasing urinary frequency, and other symptoms associated with BPH.

 - Common cold.
-Preliminary research suggests garlic might reduce the frequency and number of colds when taken for prevention.
+Early research suggests garlic might reduce the frequency and number of colds when taken for prevention.

 - Corns.
 Early studies suggest that applying certain garlic extracts to corns on the feet twice daily improves corns.
 One particular garlic extract that dissolves in fat has an effect after 10-20 days of treatment, but a water soluble extract can take up to two months to show improvement.

 - Prostate cancer.
 Men in China who eat about a clove of garlic daily seem to have a 50% lower risk of developing prostate cancer.
-Whether this benefit applies to men in Western countries is not known.
+However, research in Iranian men suggests that eating garlic has no effect on prostate cancer risk.
+Whether this research applies to men in Western countries is not known.
+Some early research suggests that taking garlic supplements might reduce the risk of developing prostate cancer or reduce symptoms associated with prostate cancer.

 - Warts.
-Preliminary evidence suggests that applying a specific fat soluble garlic to warts on the hands twice daily removes warts within 1-2 weeks.
-A water-soluble garlic extract also seems to provide modest improvement, but only after 30-40 days of treatment.
+Early evidence suggests that applying a specific fat soluble garlic extract to warts on the hands twice daily removes warts within 1-2 weeks.
+Also, a water-soluble garlic extract seems to provide modest improvement, but only after 30-40 days of treatment.

 PUNCTURE VINE (Tribulus Terrestris) Side Effects & Safety

 Garlic is LIKELY SAFE for most people when taken by mouth.
-Garlic can cause bad breath, a burning sensation in the mouth or stomach, heartburn, gas, nausea, vomiting, body odor, and diarrhea.
+Garlic has been used safely in research for up to 7 years.
+When taken by mouth, garlic can cause bad breath, a burning sensation in the mouth or stomach, heartburn, gas, nausea, vomiting, body odor, and diarrhea.
 These side effects are often worse with raw garlic.
 Garlic may also increase the risk of bleeding.
 There have been reports of bleeding after surgery in people who have taken garlic.
 Asthma has been reported in people working with garlic, and other allergic reactions are possible.

-Special Precautions & Warnings:Pregnancy and breast-feeding: Garlic is LIKELY SAFE in pregnancy when taken in the amounts normally found in food.
-Garlic is POSSIBLY UNSAFE when used in medicinal amounts in pregnancy and breast-feeding.
-There isn’t enough reliable information about the safety of using garlic on the skin if you are pregnant or breast-feeding.
+Special Precautions & Warnings:Pregnancy and breast-feeding: Garlic is LIKELY SAFE to use during pregnancy when taken in the amounts normally found in food.
+Garlic is POSSIBLY UNSAFE when used in medicinal amounts during pregnancy and when breast-feeding.
+There is not enough reliable information about the safety of using garlic on the skin if you are pregnant or breast-feeding.
 Stay on the safe side, and avoid use.

 Bleeding disorder: Garlic, especially fresh garlic, might increase bleeding.